-Once all the 1″x2″ boards have dried it is time to install them onto the wall.
-You should know how many shelves you are installing plus the spacing between each shelf.
+Once all the 1″x2″ boards have dried, it is time to attach them to the wall.
+By now, you should know how many shelves you are installing plus the spacing between each shelf.

-Start with the bottom shelf and using a tape measure, measure from the floor up to the wall.
+Starting with the bottom shelf, use a tape measure to measure from the floor up to the side of the wall.
 Mark the location of your bottom shelf.
-Do this on both walls.
+Do this for both walls.

 TIP: Remember to allow for the width of the shelf.
-This mark is where the top of the brace will be, adjust your measurements according to that.
+This mark is where the top of the brace will be so adjust your measurements accordingly.

 Next, take one 1″x2″ brace and place it on the wall so that the board lines up with the mark.
-Take a small level and make sure the board is level.
-Then nail the board into place (you will want at least 3 nails per board).
+Take a small level and make sure the board is straight.
+Then, nail the board into place (use at least 3 nails per board).

-Then move to the other wall and add another brace the same way.
+Then, move to the other wall and add another brace, repeating the steps above.

 Continue this process until all the bracing is installed.

 Once all the bracing is installed, place the shelves onto the bracing.
 Secure the shelves into place by nailing them to the bracing.
-Be mindful of the other nails in the bracing because you will want to miss them.
+Be mindful of where the other nails are in the bracing so you can avoid them.

 And that’s it!
-After four simple steps, you have wall to wall shelves.
-This shelving is the perfect way to add more storage to a room.
-And in my case a fantastic way to store my kid’s Legos!
+After four simple steps, you have wall-to-wall shelves.
+This quick and easy shelving is the perfect way to add more storage to a room.
+And, in my case, a fantastic way to store my kids’ Legos!